daodesigner/moloch-subgraph/README.md

 **Broke**: graphprotocol is an event sourced database.
 You write handlers that are triggered by events that smart contracts fire, and contain biz logic which in turn writes state changes to a SQL database.

-(the logic is essentially transpiling the smart contract logic to TS so should look familiar as I kept all your naming conventions and some of your comments)
+(the logic is essentially transpiling the Moloch contract logic to TS so should look familiar)

 The SQL Data is exposed as entities defined in a gql schema file and served from a GraphQL endpoint exposed by the GraphProtocol which can be queried using the graphqlAPI